 - Support tickets

 The good news is that BulletVPN does have live chat support.
 Unfortunately, it doesn’t always seem to work.
-We do appreciate the effort though.

-Depending on its availability, you’ll either find a green Help or Chat button in the bottom left corner.
+Depending on its availability, you’ll either find a green Help or Chat button in the bottom right corner.
 If the button says Help, it means that you can send a message to the support team and they’ll get back to you.

 BulletVPN has three simple pricing plans:

-- 1 month: $10.98
+- 1 month: $10.98/month